redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 * `controlplane_lab_interface` should be the L2 NIC interface
 * `controlplane_network_interface` should be the L3 network NIC interface

-For Dell r660 set those vars to the following
+For Dell r660 from this guide, set those vars to the following:

 ```yaml
 controlplane_lab_interface: eno8303